US coronavirus cases break global daily record, and experts warn it will only get worse - KESQ

 “The fall/winter surge should lead to a daily death toll that is approximately three times higher than now by mid-January,” the IHME said in its latest forecast.

+The new policy replaces a previous advisory list of states with rising case counts from which travelers were required to quarantine for 14 days upon arrival in New York, the governor said during a call with the media.

+Most travelers to New York State will be required to obtain a negative Covid-19 test three days prior to setting out on their trip to the state, Cuomo said.

-CNN medical analyst Dr. Jonathan Reiner, a professor at George Washington University told CNN’s Don Lemon Friday that the increase in cases was “terrifying” and the worst was yet to come.
+Reiner, a CNN medical, said Friday that the increase in cases was “terrifying” and the worst was yet to come.

 “In a day or two, we’ll top, six digits for cases in one day.
 We will see over 100,000 cases in one day.
 Now, that by itself sounds bad, but two weeks after that, you know, we’ll start seeing 2,000 people a day dying in this country,” he said.